Psychometrics – and why they should not be used

 Perhaps we should simply refer to specific thinking, linguistic, memory and problem solving processes without ever trying to bundle them up as one entity.
 We certainly should be wary of giving more value and credence to certain skills over others such as verbal over non verbal for instance.

 Such a stance will call for more tentative, sophisticated ways of sketching out how someone operates in the world.
 Such sketching will need to be done in collaboration with those who know and love the person themselves and with their full participation.
 The tools used for such sketching may need to be more humble than the oppressive pseudo scientific assessment tools of the past, but in turn are likely to be more useful and respectful.

 Let us live with uncertainty and accept respectfully the messiness of the unknown whilst always assuming that more is present and possible.

-What should would be assessors do instead?
+What should assessors do instead?

 - Ask those who love a person or who spend most time with them to describe their strengths, gifts and needs.
 This is where true wisdom about a person exists.
 Structured questions may help and shared reflection and theory building after collecting stories may enrich a picture and better inform decisions and strategies.

 - Explore person centred qualities or ordinary needs as first named by John O’Brien as Service accomplishments: choice and control, being someone, contribution, sharing ordinary places and belonging.